🧮 Calculators & Daily Life

 What is the difference between BMR and TDEE?

 BMR is the energy your body burns at rest to stay alive; TDEE multiplies that by an activity factor for your estimated total daily burn.
 TDEE is the figure that reflects real-life expenditure.
+Both are rough estimates for calorie planning, not medical measurements — for health decisions, please consult a doctor or registered dietitian.

 Which formula does this use?